krittin/k8s-on-ec2-terraform-provisioner/README.md

 ## This configuration is opinionated
 This configuration is opinionated.
 It
 - is a single control-plane Kubernetes cluster so there will be only 1 master node
-- uses RedHat8 AMI
+- uses Amazon Linux 2 AMI
 - logs userdata of EC2 nodes to /var/log/user-data.log
-- uses AWS VPC CNI network add-on for Kubernetes cluster
+- uses Flannel network add-on for Kubernetes cluster

 ## How to run